Your cookie preferences

 UK first-time buyer statistics by deposit income source

-The latest first-time buyer report from the UK government shows that the vast majority of first-time buyers (85%) relied on savings as the primary source of their deposits.
+The latest first-time buyer report from the UK government shows that the vast majority of first-time buyers (87%) relied on savings as the primary source of their deposits (748,000 homes) in 2022-23.

-A breakdown of the number of first-time buyers in England by deposit income source in 2021-22
+Pie chart showing the proportion of first-time buyers in England by deposit income source in 2022-23

-Over a quarter (27%) of first-time buyers received their deposit as a gift or loan from a friend or family member, making this the second most common source of first-time buyer deposits in 2021-22.
-Despite an overall decline in first-time buyer mortgage deals in recent years, the number of people purchasing the home with a gifted deposit increased by around 5,000.
+Almost two-fifths (37%) of UK first-time buyers received their deposit as a gift or loan from a friend or family member, making this the second most common source of first-time buyer deposits in 2022-23 (313,000).
+This is a large increase from the previous year, when just over a quarter (27)% purchased their home with a gifted deposit.

 What is the average deposit for first-time buyers in England?